achautha/aws-hackathon-2017/README.md

 ## Features and use cases
 SplitSmartBot chatbot is based on [AWS Lex](https://aws.amazon.com/lex) service.
 It supports following use cases.

+1. Invite Friend to your account.
-1. Create an expense group and add friends
+2. Create a group and add friends
     - e.g. Create expense group called 'Vegas Trip' with friends Bob and Alice
-2. Add a new expense to the  group
+3. Add a new expense to the  group
     - e.g 500 INR for Accommodation by Alice
-3. Show pending expenses with a Friend
+4. Show balance with a Friend
     - E.g. Alice owes you INR 100,  You owe Bob INR 50
-4. Show pending expenses for a Group
+5. Show balances for a group
     - E.g. In VegasTrip group,  Alice owes Bob INR 100, Rita owes Alice INR 200

 ## How to install

 Bot is deployed on Facebook messenger.
 All you need is a Facebook messenger.
 No additional installtion steps are required.
-You can use the bot from broswer, phone ( android, IOS) and tablets. ( Thanks to awesome integration support by AWS Lex support for Facebook platform)
+You can use the bot from broswer, phone ( android, IOS) and tablets. ( Thanks to awesome integration support by AWS Lex for Facebook platform)

 ## How to use